Swedish Railways to Take 25 Years for Full Maintenance, Says Transport Administration

 Specific projects

-Approximately half of the nearly 1,200 billion kronor is expected to go to maintenance and the other half to development.
+Approximately half of the nearly 1,200 billion kronor is expected to go to maintenance and the other half to the construction of new projects.

-In the plan, 20 billion kronor have been allocated for 27 projects that, according to the Swedish Transport Administration, have "greater benefit".
+In the plan, 20 billion kronor have been allocated for 27 projects that, according to the Swedish Transport Administration, have "greater benefits".

-These are listed in descending order of priority: noise reduction measures on the Lommabanan Söderåsbanan, a new icebreaker, improved traffic junction at Rotebro, a level crossing in Knivsta, and Tomteboda railway yard in Stockholm – as the top five.
+These are listed in descending order of priority: noise reduction measures at Lommabanan Söderåsbanan, a new icebreaker, improved traffic junction at Rotebro, a level crossing in Knivsta, and Tomteboda railway yard in Stockholm – as the top five.

-It also appears in the plan that some previously planned investments are being discontinued, including on the Malmbanan between Boden and Gällivare, as well as the planned double track on the section Sundsvall C–Dingersjö (the part Kubikenborg–Dingersjö) and double track outside Växjö.
+Some previously planned investments are being dropped, including, for example, fencing along the Malmbanan between Boden and Gällivare, as well as the planned double track on the section Sundsvall C–Dingersjö (the part Kubikenborg–Dingersjö) and double track outside Växjö.
+And a "re-evaluation" will be made regarding the double track on the section Gävle–Kringlan, where the cost has doubled to almost 16 billion.

 Takes time

-When it comes to the maintenance of the country's railways, which has been criticized from several quarters, Maiorana says that the plan is to "catch up by 2050".
+When it comes to the maintenance of the country's railways, which has been criticized from several quarters, Maiorana says that the plan is to "keep up until 2050".

 It will take time, he says and continues:

-It is possible to do it faster, but then we cannot let as much traffic through as we do.
+It is possible to do it faster, but then we cannot allow as much traffic as we do.

 When it comes to the maintenance of the road network, the ambition is that the maintenance will be paid off by 2037.